Madhav-Malhotra/ML-parameter-encryption/README.md

 ## AdvParams

-This algorithm currently has a Pytorch implementation for any model derived from the [`torch.jit.ScriptModule`](https://pytorch.org/docs/stable/generated/torch.jit.ScriptModule.html#torch.jit.ScriptModule) class.
-Models stored using [`torch.nn.Module`](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) class can easily be converted to and from this format.
+This algorithm currently has a Pytorch implementation for any model derived from the [`torch.jit.ScriptModule`](https://pytorch.org/docs/stable/generated/torch.jit.ScriptModule.html#torch.jit.ScriptModule) or [`torch.nn.Module`](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) class.

+Models can easily be converted between these two formats.
+Still, the **Module-based usage section is ideal for beginners** since it shows how to apply the core encryption functions to the common `torch.nn.Module` format.

 <details><summary><h3>Script-based Usage</h3></summary>